KarlaAvanco/CitaNeg/README.md

 1. pipeline.py
-This script calls the two python codes below (running_stanza.py and analyzingDataset) It is the only code you need to call; however, it is possible to call analyzingDataset separetedly, in case the contexts have already been parsed by Stanza.
+This script calls the two python codes below (running_stanza.py and analyzingDataset) It is the only code you need to call; however, it is possible to call analyzingDataset separately, in case the contexts have already been parsed by Stanza.
 To call the pipeline.py code, you will need the following paths:
 (a) path to the folder where the script running_stanza.py is stored;
 (b) path to the folder where the folder with contexts for parsing is stored (this folder is the result of the adaptingDataset.py script presented in Part II of this document);